Your organic chemistry class is just around the corner.

 The ideal orgo 1 pre-study goal:

-Try for a basic understanding of first exam materials.
+Try for at least a basic understanding of first exam materials.

-Your orgo 1 professor will expect you to have covered some basics in gen chem.
+Your orgo 1 professor will expect you to have covered some basics in General Chemistry.

 Your gen chem professor may have assumed you’ll cover it in orgo….

 Each one passes the buck, leaving you stranded in the middle.